EricPortela/java-springboot-rest-api/README.md

-# axis-programming-assignment
+# java-springboot-rest-api

 ## 0. Motivation

+### About

-* I decided to approach this asignment from a full-stack standpoint and with the duties in this role in mind.
+* I decided to approach this asignment from a full-stack standpoint.

 * Although one could argue that a possible solution for the tasks could have been implemented in a more easy and straight-forward way, I wanted to showcase my skills in building...
     * REST-API service and
     * connect it with a simple client that one can interact with from the console/terminal

-## 1. Prerequisite + Installation

-### Prerequisite

-* I highly suggest to run this application in IntelliJ as this is the environment I have used.
-I could not make it work in VSCode.

 ### Installation